Texas Turnaround /

 is the scope of the project?

-The existing entrance ramp from 4th St. in downtown Covington to I-71/75 northbound will be permanently closed.
-Following clearly-marked signage, drivers will access Pike St. by using the existing ramp that carries traffic to I-71/75 southbound, then turn left onto a new ramp, then left again onto I-71/75 northbound.
-There will be no traffic signals throughout this movement.
+The existing entrance ramp from 4th St. in downtown Covington to I-71/75 northbound has been permanently closed.
+Following clearly-marked signage, drivers now access Pike St. by using the existing ramp that carries traffic to I-71/75 southbound, then turn left onto a new ramp, then left again onto I-71/75 northbound.
+There are no traffic signals throughout this movement.

-The travel lanes on I-71/75 northbound will be restriped to provide an additional travel lane from Pike St. to the Brent Spence Bridge.
+The travel lanes on I-71/75 northbound have been restriped to provide an additional travel lane from Pike St. to the Brent Spence Bridge.

-The bridge that carries traffic from I-71/75 northbound to 5th St. will be reconstructed to accommodate the new traffic pattern.
+The bridge that carries traffic from I-71/75 northbound to 5th St. has been reconstructed to accommodate the new traffic pattern.

-Upgraded traffic signals will be installed for local traffic at Pike St.
+Upgraded traffic signals were installed for local traffic at Pike St.

-Various safety features, including crosswalks and new sidewalks, will be built for pedestrians in the Pike St. area.
+Various safety features, including crosswalks and new sidewalks, were built for pedestrians in the Pike St. area.

 WHY